 Apple was also buoyed by the recent launch of Mac OS 8, which sold an enormous 1.2 million copies in its first two weeks.
 That marked the most successful sales performance for an Apple software product at the time.

-Mac OS 8 wasn’t enough to claw Cupertino back into profitability, but it significantly outperformed many expectations.
+Although Mac OS 8 wasn’t enough to claw Cupertino back into profitability, the new operating system significantly outperformed many expectations.
 It also demonstrated that Apple still benefited from a massive, supportive fan base.

 “We remain focused on our primary goal of returning Apple to sustained profitability,” Apple CFO Fred Anderson said when the company’s on-the-face-of-things dismal quarterly numbers were announced.
 “Our goal for fiscal 1998 is to continue to reduce Apple’s break-even point through a combination of further expense reductions and gross margin improvements.”